 You can do this too when you make careful, informed choices when serving snacks to your children.

-If you’re unsure or concerned that your child has a restrictive diet, or if your child is having difficulty tolerating different foods, seek professional advice.
+If you’re unsure or concerned that your child has a restrictive diet, or if your child is having difficulty tolerating different foods, seek professional advice from your GP or a paediatric dietitian.

 Finding ways to take your child forward with food is much better than waiting, and hoping, that their fussy feeding habits are just a phase.

-If you would like more information about Feeding Therapy at Kids First, please contact us on 9938 5419 or complete the ‘Contact Us’ form below.
+If you would like more information about Speech Therapy at Kids First, please contact us on 9938 5419 or click on the link below.